 Flossy uses a pay-as-you-go model that only charges you for the services you receive.
 No down payments, no monthly premiums, and no deductibles.
 You’ll know what you owe before you go.
 And we can save you up to 50% on select services, including oral exams and cleanings.

-In fact, you can get a full oral exam and cleaning for $118 -- that’s the cost of just a cleaning by itself.
+In fact, you can get a full oral exam and cleaning for a much better price.
 You can also book your appointments and keep track of payments through our tech-enabled smartphone app, removing the headache from the traditional scheduling process.